Student Clubs

 Future of Real Estate (FRE) (OCOB & CAED)

 The Future of Real Estate, is a university-wide, multi-disciplinary organization that offers students a venue to learn from experts in the real estate arena.
 Through guest speakers, field trips, and real-life experience, students gain knowledge that they apply to coursework, professions, and entrepreneurship.
-Additionally, FRE provides premier employment and internship opportunities to members in the field of real estate.
+Additionally, FRE provides premier employment and internship opportunities to members in the real estate field.

 FRE local Facebook page